Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Can I run multiple Logstash instances?

 Yes, Logstash is stateless (besides what is stored is Memcache), hence you can run as many Logstash instances as you like or need.
 In that case you have to provide multiple Logstash instances using the parameter `LOGSTASH_HOSTS`.

+### Can I run multiple API-Builder instances?

+Yes, and just provide the same configuration for each API-Builder Docker-Container.

+### Can I customize / change the solution to my needs?

+It is not recommended that you change the solution just by hacking/changing some of the files, as they are very likely be overwritten with the next version.
+With that, you will break the option to upgrade to a newer version.
+See [here](#updates) for more details.

+### Are Trace-Messages stored in Elasticsearch?

+Yes.
+Trace-Messages you see in the Traffic-Monitor for an API-Request are coming from the Elasticsearch cluster.
+Please have in mind, running an API-Gateway in DEBUG mode, handling millions of transactions a day will signifcantly increase the disk-space requirements in Elasticsearch.

+### Can passwords given in the .env file be encrpyted?

+No, but this file is used by docker-compose only.
+If you would like to avoid to have sensitive data stored, the recommended approach it deploy the solution in Kubernetes environment and store passwords in the Secure-Vault.
+With that, sensitive data is injected into the containers from a secure source.

 ## Known issues
 N/A